 Lighting Technician Services

-A lighting technician sets up, operates, and maintains the lighting equipment used on a film or television production.
-They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color temperature to achieve the desired look.
-From Barrandov Studios' legendary soundstages to Prague's Gothic architecture and Karlovy Vary's spa-town elegance, precision lighting brings Czech locations to life on screen.
+Here is how this works in practice.
+A lighting technician sets up, operates, and keeps the lighting kit used on a film or television production.
+They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color to achieve the desired look.
+From Barrandov Studios\' legendary soundstages to Prague\'s Gothic build style and Karlovy Vary\'s spa-town elegance, precision lighting brings Czech locations to life on screen.

-We connect you with lighting technicians who bring both technical knowledge and creative sensitivity to productions of every scale.
-Our network is centered in Prague with reach to Brno and beyond, featuring technicians experienced at Barrandov Studios and on Czech Film Fund-supported international productions.
+Here is the short of it.
+We connect you with lighting technicians who bring both tech knowledge and creative sensitivity to shoots of each scale.
+Our network is centered in Prague with reach to Brno and beyond, featuring technicians skilled at Barrandov Studios and on Czech Film Fund-supported global shoots.

 ACT 01